pakyow/pakyow/docs/0001-hello/0003-example/0006-ordering-dataset.md

 ![Pakyow Example: Ordered Message List](https://github.com/metabahn/pakyow-marketing-public/raw/master/docs/common/images/hello-example-screen-9.png "Pakyow Example: Ordered Message List")

-Reflection lets you configure certain aspects of the presented dataset right in the view where it's used.
+You've just used a built-in Pakyow tool called Reflection, one feature of which lets you configure certain aspects of the presented dataset right in the view where it's used.
 In addition to the order, you can also set a limit to the amount of data presented, as well as specify the underlying query to use for fetching data.
+More on Reflection in a moment.